ErroneousBee/ACGWiki/content/TODO/Tasks.md

 Previous tasks removed trees and scalloped the woodland edges as per the management plan.
 This needs continuing when it can be safely accessed.

-## Ghyll Steps

-The installation of steps and boardwalk has allowed the braiding of paths on the slope to be reduced.

-* Make chestnut risers and stakes.
-* Liaise with MSDC to acquire topping material.
-* Replace missing/decaying steps, use side risers to stop side slump.
-* Dig out ditches and drains upslope.
-* Add topping to worn areas, particularly the lower slope where water erosion and desire paths are forming, and on some boggy sections 1/2 way up.
-* Push undergrowth back.
-* Consider moving sections that are bypassed by desire paths.
-* Plinth is decaying and vandalised.

 ## Pegasus Path ( Scout Land )

 This was done Oct 2021, still need to clear sycamore, and maybe return in late 2022.